 No. The monopolistic, artificially high prices of oil contributes to higher prices on all transported goods and across the manufacturing sector.
 In addition, new and expanding businesses faces larger hurtles due to elevated fuel costs.
 Both factors dampen economic activity.

-It’s not stressed enough that oil prices have weighed down the GDP growth of non-producer economies from 1973 until last year.
+It’s not stressed enough that oil prices have weighed down the GDP growth of importing economies from 1973 until last year.